zhutoutoutousan/A-study-note-as-a-beginner/log_overall.md

 ## `_discarded-habit` 0/_
 - Same as above
 ## `_discarding-habit` 2/5
-- Easy to be distracted 4/21
+- Easy to be distracted 6/21
   - Rewire your brain
     - Visualize your current task queue and permitted interrupts
     - Block unwanted interrupts
     - If there emerges interrupts you don't know, group it
   - Dispell distraction source without being cut off
     - LinkedIn Pop-ups
-- Messy workplace 2/21
+- Messy workplace 4/21
-  - Unstructured Work Email 1/1 SOLVED
+  - Unstructured Work Email 1/1 SOLVED --> ANOTHER PROBLEM
   - Unstructured learning strategy 5/100
   - Unstructure learning Roadmap 10/100
 - **Intertwining and Ambiguity of trivials and major tasks** 0/21